PROGRAMME SYLLABUS Preliminary, not confirmed

 Other Information

-This syllabus is based on "Regulations and guidelines for education at undergraduate, postgraduate and doctoral studies at Jönköping University (JU)"
+This syllabus is based on ‘Regulations and guidelines for first-, second- and third-cycle education at Jönköping University’.